pengwubj/hw_interview_questions/rtl/fifo_n/README.md

 # Problem Statement

 From a dual-ported synchronous SRAM macro, carve N-statically sized FIFO/Queue data structures.
-Each data structure must supply simultaneous push/pop operation as in a tradition 1-Ctxt queue.
+Each data structure must support simultaneous push/pop operation, as in a tradition queue.

+# Commentary

+The N-Context (Virtual-Queue) problem is a logical extension of the traditional FIFO design which the additional qualification that the address into the RAM are prepended by the Context ID.